-3 The historic amounts are shown as supplementary information.
+\ The historical amounts are shown as supplementary information.
 This information does not comply with the International Financial Reporting Standards in that it has not taken into account the requirements of International Accounting Standard 29 - Financial Reporting for Hyperinflationary Economies.
-As a result, the auditors have not expressed an opinion on this historic financial information.
+As a result the auditors have not expressed an opinion on this historical financial information.